Prescribed Performance Control of Unknown Euler-Lagrange Systems Under Input Constraints: Controller Design and Theoretical Analysis

 \subsection{{Bounded Transformation Function}}

-The bounded transformation function $\Psi:\R^n \rightarrow \R^n$ is a continuously differentiable mapping that ensures that the control remains bounded within the control limits while maintaining the desired behavior.
-In the paper, we introduce two categories of bounded transformation functions and discuss their properties.
+The bounded transformation function $\Psi:\R^n \rightarrow \R^n$ is a continuously differentiable map that ensures that the control remains bounded within the control limits while maintaining the desired behavior.
+In the paper, we introduce two categories of bounded transformation functions.